Pioneer DJ DDJ-200 vs DDJ-400

 To help justify its low price, the 200 is stripped back to the max – so much so that it doesn’t actually have any audio inputs or outputs of its own.
 Instead, it relies on using the outputs from either your mobile device – phone or tablet – or your laptop.
 The only cable on the 200 is a USB B port, which is used for power when using it with a mobile device or is used to plug it into your laptop, which also provides power.
 A controller without audio might seem weird, and it does take a little getting used to, especially if you want to cue up the next track in headphones.
 Most mobile devices and laptops only have one audio output, so where do you plug in your phone?

 Pioneer DJ provide a splitter cable in the box that splits the signal into two mono outputs to solve the issue.
 This function alone means that the 200 isn’t a pro piece of kit, and is very much aimed at house parties, BBQs or maybe some small functions or events.
 It’s not aimed at replacing a CDJ experience at home.
 One handy feature is the ability to use the controller wirelessly with mobile devices – simply open Pioneer DJ’s own WeDJ app and connect the 200, and you can immediately start DJing using the app.
-The 200 also supports Algoriddim’s uber-popular djay app, as well as VirtualDJ and Pioneer DJ’s more pro rekordbox DJ on a laptop (though it doesn’t include a license, Performance mode will be active when you plug it in).
+The 200 also supports Algoriddim’s uber-popular djay app, as well as VirtualDJ.
+For more serious DJing, it also works with Pioneer DJ’s rekordbox DJ on a laptop (though it doesn’t include a license, Performance mode will be active when you plug it in) as well as Serato Pro.

 The mobile apps lean heavily on streaming services like Beatport for their music catalogue so you don’t necessarily have to store hundreds of tracks on your device, but you can if you’d prefer things to stay local.

-While it might be a stripped back, it’s got some useful features to dive into more complex DJ techniques without using up valuable real estate on the controller.
+While it might be stripped back, it’s got some useful features to dive into more complex DJ techniques without using up valuable real estate on the controller.
 As we mentioned, each deck has a Color FX knob, which defaults to a filter, but can be changed in the WeGo app.
 The options include Jet, Filter, Crush, Noise and Pitch.
 Turning the knob to the left and right will manipulate the FX in different ways.
 The eight performance pads can be used in Hot Cue mode – creating cue points to instantly jump back to throughout your track – Loop Mode, with each pad split into loop lengths, Pad FX that activates certain FX when pressed down and a Sampler, with pre-loaded sounds like airhorns, sirens and drums.

 Overall, the 200 does well to pack features into a very small size – even if a few of them have to be changed using your DJ app.
 It is very basic, with small jogs that won’t be suitable for scratching or anything more than basic beat matching.
 Browsing functions are very missed also, and the audio splitter isn’t ideal either.
 And while it’s light, it also feels a little flimsy, especially the EQ knobs.
 If you just want to mess around with friends and learn the very basics, the 200 is a fun intro to fundamental DJ concepts.
 If you have ambitions beyond the kitchen table, the 400 is probably a better place to start.